 It is compulsory that any CPF funds used or received to finance a property must be repaid when the flat is sold.
 This repayment is made up of the principal amount used/received plus accrued interest.
 Accrued interest is the interest this amount of money the principal amount would have earned if it was sitting in your CPF Ordinary Account (CPF-OA) instead of having been taken out to pay for your flat.
 (Currently, the CPF-OA interest rate is 2.5%).
 Think of it as a reverse interest; the more the time passes, the higher the accrued interest you’ll have to pay back into your CPF-OA.*

 Yes, most of us would need to do a double-take when first hearing about the accrued interest rules, but hey, the Singapore government really sees the value of CPF for our retirement…

 *The reality of having to pay accrued interest on top of the interest you already pay for your mortgage is why some people choose to pay cash for their mortgage payments, even if they can do so using their CPF.

-Returning of principal amount + accrued interest also applies to all CPF grants received
+You must return the principal amount + accrued interest of all the received CPF grants